awsdocs/aws-php-developers-guide/doc_source/ses-verify.rst

 The following examples show how to:

-* Verify an email address using :aws-php-class:`CreateKey <api-ses-2014-11-01.html#createkey>`.
+* Verify an email address using :aws-php-class:`VerifyEmailIdentity <api-email-2010-12-01.html#verifyemailidentity>`.
-* Verify an email domain using :aws-php-class:`GenerateDataKey <api-ses-2014-11-01.html.html#generatedatakey>`.
+* Verify an email domain using :aws-php-class:`VerifyDomainIdentity <api-email-2010-12-01.html.html#verifydomainidentity>`.
+* List all email address using :aws-php-class:`ListIdentities <api-email-2010-12-01.html.html#listidentities>`.
+* List all email domains using :aws-php-class:`ListIdentities <api-email-2010-12-01.html.html#listidentities>`.
-* Remove an email address using :aws-php-class:`DescribeKey <api-ses-2014-11-01.html.html#describekey>`.
+* Remove an email address using :aws-php-class:`DeleteIdentity <api-email-2010-12-01.html.html#deleteidentity>`.
-* Remove an email domain using :aws-php-class:`ListKeys <api-ses-2014-11-01.html.html#listkeys>`.
+* Remove an email domain using :aws-php-class:`DeleteIdentity <api-email-2010-12-01.html.html#deleteidentity>`.

 .. include:: text/git-php-examples.txt

 For more information about using |SESlong|, see the |SES-dg|_.

-Verify an Email Identity
+Verify an Email Address
 ========================

 To send or recieve an email address, you must authorize that email's identity.
 Using this code sample will send an